edmonds15/Printing-Services/README.md

 This application was created using ASP.net, along with the [jQuery](https://jquery.com) for scripting and [jQuery UI](https://jqueryui.com) for styling.
 Note that these files are for reference, and will not work by themselves.
 You can find the published version [here](infosysapps.edmonds.wednet.edu/print) when connected to our network.
+Credit to Github user marcj for the [css-element-queries](https://github.com/marcj/css-element-queries) plugin.
 Thank You.

 Written by Jonathan Phippen, on behalf of Edmonds School District, Summer 2015